ant-design/ant-design/components/input/index.en-US.md

 > Notes for developers
 >
-> When the `mask` prop is string, it is expected to receive a single character or a single emoji.
-If multiple characters or multiple emojis are passed in, only the first one will be intercepted.
+> When the `mask` prop is string, we recommend receiving a single character or a single emoji.
+If multiple characters or multiple emoji are passed, a warning will be thrown.

 | Property | Description | Type | Default | Version |
 | --- | --- | --- | --- | --- |